HTTP Full Form – Hypertext Transfer Protocol (HTTP), HTTP Definition, HTTP Methods, Idempotent, Non-Idempotent, And Safe, Unsafe Methods

-If the user requests the query from the Client (Browser), The HTTP Protocol takes the information and send to the server (web server), If the information available in the server, the server responds as per the users request or if the information is not available in the server, the server returns the information source as not found in the server as per the users request.
+If the user requests the query from the Client (Browser), The HTTP Protocol takes the information and sends it to the server (webserver), If the information is available on the server, the server responds as per the user’s request or if the information is not available in the server, the server returns the information source as not found in the server as per the user’s request.

 HTTP protocol Is the media between the client and the server for exchange or transfers the hypertext or hypermedia like any Text, Audio, video, any other data files, etc.

 HTTP Defines Some Methods Sometimes we referred to HTTP Verbs